 - Misconduct by the other side

 - New evidence

-- A mistake of law
+- An error of law

 Whether it’s an appeal to a higher court or a motion for a new trial, working to have the court’s decision overturned requires filing formal court paperwork and serving the other side.
 In the case of an appeal to a higher court, you need to secure transcripts of the lower court proceeding.
 You will likely need a docketing statement of the lower court proceedings and your own documents that explain where the lower court made errors.